 It isn’t your weak legs that make you stop and clutch your knees to catch your breath.
-Understanding proper breathing technique will help you run better – and teach you how to breathe easy.
+Understanding proper breathing techniques will help you run better – and teach you how to breathe easily.

 How many times have you flashed a courtesy smile at someone when they tell you they wouldn’t run unless someone was chasing them?
 They say that because running is hard.
 Learning to run is uncomfortable.
 Non-runners and runners can agree on that.

 But when you are sucking wind, the last thing you feel is more energetic.
-Let's explore two breathing exercises that can you can do today to help breath easier.
+Let's explore two breathing exercises that can you can do today to help breathe easier.

 Breathing Exercises for Running

 Problem: Your lungs are not a muscle.